sencrop/react-test/README.md

 with :
 - GGD : Growing degree days
 - TMax : Temperature max of the day
-- TMin : Temperature max of the day
+- TMin : Temperature min of the day
 - TBase : A constant depending of the crop.

 If `GDD` is negative, then set it to zero.